David Boswell Reid: Early life

-Reid was born in Edinburgh in June 1805, the second son of Peter Reid (1777–1838) and his wife, Christian Arnot, eldest daughter of Hugo Arnot of Balcormo, and was the elder brother of Hugo Reid.
+Reid was born in Edinburgh in June 1805, the second son of Peter Reid (1777–1838) and his wife, Christian Arnot, eldest daughter of Hugo Arnot of Balcormo, and was the elder brother of Hugo Reid (becoming the brother-in-law of Marion Kirkland Reid upon their marriage in 1839).
 When born the family appear to have lived with Peter Reid Sr., a vintner at Milne's Square (now known as Milne's Court) off the Royal Mile.
 His father gained his doctorate as a physician c.1810 and in 1815 the family was living independently at 7 Roxburgh Place in Edinburgh's South Side.

 David was educated at the High School in Edinburgh then studied Medicine at Edinburgh University, obtained his medical diploma on 12 July 1830, and was admitted a fellow of the Royal College of Physicians, Edinburgh, on 2 August 1831.

 In 1831 Reid began to give classes in practical chemistry.
 He was soon appointed assistant to Thomas Charles Hope, professor of chemistry at the university.
 The same year he was elected a Fellow of the Royal Society of Edinburgh his sole proposer being Hope.
 He was living at this time at 37 Nicholson Street, described as "experimental rooms" for Edinburgh University.

 In 1833, however, he had a disagreement with Hope.
 At this point he set up a laboratory of his own.
 Reid hoped to have a chair in Practical Chemistry set up in his favour; but he came up against Robert Christison as Dean of the Medical Faculty who was opposed, disliking the effect on the existing chair, and regarding Reid's teaching as too mechanical.
 Reid complained in The Scotsman.

 In 1835 at the Dublin meeting of the British Association for the Advancement of Science Reid talked on reform of education in chemistry, and was asked to give evidence to the committee under Thomas Wyse then looking into education in Ireland.

 One of his chemistry students was Macquorn Rankine.
 Reid continued to give private chemistry classes until he moved to London in 1847.